softshake/softshake.github.com/conference/sessions/keynote/_posts/2011-09-30-The_Early_Days_Of_WWW_at_Cern.md

 locations on the face of the planet are currently involved; THE
 SOLUTION: hypertext on the internet;

-the web, now a very popular service on the internet and widely used well beyond its original scope, was invented by Tim Berners-Lee and developed at CERN by a small team until it grew too big for the scope of the laboratory and was put in the public domain; the speaker has witnessed from close-by the birth of the idea and its development in the early days, acting as a facilitator and resource provider;
+The web, now a very popular service on the internet and widely used well beyond its original scope, was invented by Tim Berners-Lee and developed at CERN by a small team until it grew too big for the scope of the laboratory and was put in the public domain; the speaker has witnessed from close-by the birth of the idea and its development in the early days, acting as a facilitator and resource provider;

-early documents related to this amazing adventure will be presented, together with personal recollections and lessons learned; the talk is non-technical.
+Early documents related to this amazing adventure will be presented, together with personal recollections and lessons learned.